 What Will I Need?

-In addition to your application, be sure to submit all supporting documents, such as proof of all family income (such as pay stubs) as well as proof of identity (such as a birth certificate.)
+In addition to your application, be sure to submit all supporting documents, such as proof of all family income (such as pay stubs).
 A list of all required documents is on the instruction page of the application.

 Who Can Help Me with the Application?